SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 - When a **Channel Handler** receives an alert via **RabbitMQ**, it simply forwards it to the channel it handles and the **Node Operator** would be notified via this channel.
 - If the user sets-up a **Telegram** or **Slack** Channel with **Commands** enabled, the user would be able to control and query PANIC via Telegram Bot/Slack App Commands.
 A list of available commands is given [here](#telegram-and-slack-commands).

-For the EVM Node, Cosmos Node, and GitHub/DockerHub repositories monitoring and alerting PANIC operates similarly to the above.
+For EVM Node, Cosmos Node, Substrate Node, and GitHub/DockerHub repositories monitoring and alerting, PANIC operates similarly to system monitoring and alerting.
 The difference is that each monitorable type has its own set of dedicated processes which monitor different endpoints/data sources as required.
 For example, to monitor Cosmos nodes a Cosmos Node Monitor, Cosmos Node Data Transformer and a Cosmos Node Alerter were written to monitor data obtained from the REST, prometheus and Tendermint-RPC endpoints.

 For Chainlink node monitoring and alerting, PANIC operates as follows:
 - When the **Monitors Manager Process** receives the configurations, it starts as many **Chainlink Node Monitors** as there are Chainlink configurations to be monitored.
 A Chainlink configuration could have multiple prometheus data points setup as a node operator would have multiple Chainlink nodes setup but one running.
 If one Chainlink node goes down another would start operating to ensure fully functional operations.
 The node monitor is built to consider this and checks all prometheus data points to find the active one, if none are found an appropriate response is passed on.